-Many countries classify food vouchers and similar types of perks as Benefits in Kind (BiK), which are benefits that are not included in an employee’s income.
-Other types of BiKs include company cars or counseling services, Some BiKs are taxed in some countries and not in others.
-When taxes are levied, it is usually on the amount it costs the company to provide the benefit.
+Many countries classify food vouchers and similar types of perks as Benefits in Kind (BiK), which are benefits not included in an employee’s income.
+Other types of BiKs include company cars or counseling services.
+Some BiKs are taxed in certain countries and not in others.
+When taxes are levied, it is usually for the amount it costs the company to provide the benefit.

 The same is true for gym membership.
-The taxes vary widely, and how the benefit is delivered can make all the difference.
+The taxes vary widely, and the way the benefit is delivered can make all the difference.
 In Canada, gym membership for employees is taxable.
-However, if the company has a business arrangement with a gym that includes allowing employees to use the gym, employees might not be taxed – if the company can prove that the business is the main beneficiary, not the employees.
+However, if the company has a business arrangement with a gym allowing employee access, the employees might not be taxed – if the company can prove that the business is the main beneficiary, not the employees.

 Whether or not a benefit is taxed, it typically lowers the overall social security contribution from both the employer and the employee because the perk substitutes for money that would otherwise be part of an employee’s salary, which serves as the basis for calculating social security payments.

 Comparing benefits in the US, UK, and France

 In order to illustrate how global benefits may differ from one country to another, we compared the US, UK, and France in some of the most popular benefits.